Oleksandr Sukhenko: Ukraine Second Division

 From 2018 to 2019, he played for Chayka in Petropavlivska Borshchahivka, competing in the Ukrainian Second League.
 Over two seasons, he played 21 matches and scored 4 goals.
 He also contributed to the team's efforts in the Ukrainian Cup.

 Later, he played for the amateur football club FC Kudrivka, with which he won the Kyiv-Sviatoshyn Raion championship and Kyiv Oblast championship, and for "Sokil" from Mykhailivka-Rubezhivka, where he was part of the team that won the Kyiv Oblast Cup.

 Russian advance on Kyiv

 In late February 2022, Russian forces began advancing towards Kyiv's western suburbs in the Kyiv Oblast.
 Sukhenko's hometown of Motyzhyn was located directly in the centre of the Northern front of the Russian invasion of Ukraine, which would see heavy fighting.

-At the onset of the fighting, Sukhenko choose to stay in Motyzhyn with his parents, to support his mother as village mayor and deliver medical supplies.
+At the onset of the fighting, Sukhenko chose to stay in Motyzhyn with his parents, to support his mother as village mayor and deliver medical supplies.
 He encouraged his sister to leave for safety with her husband and child.

 On 23 March 2022, during the Russian occupation of Motyzhyn, Sukhenko disappeared along with his father and mother.
 The bodies of the Sukhenko family were found in a mass grave on 2 April 2022 after the liberation of Motyzhyn.
 They had reportedly been tortured before their death.